truenas/middleware/docs/userguide/index.rst

 |10000000000002D10000018F743DB34E_png|

 The boot loader prompt provides a minimal set of commands described in `loader(8) <http://www.freebsd.org/cgi/man.cgi?query=loader>`_.
-Once at the prompt, use the **unset** command to disable a problematic value, the
+Once at the prompt, use the :command:`unset` command to disable a problematic value, the
-**set** command to modify the problematic value, or the **unload** command to prevent the problematic driver from loading.
+:command:`set` command to modify the problematic value, or the :command:`unload` command to prevent the problematic driver from loading.

 Example 5.6a demonstrates several examples using these commands at the boot loader prompt.
 The first command disables the current value associated with the
 *kern.ipc.nmbclusters* MIB and will fail with a "no such file or directory" error message if a current tunable does not exist to set this value.
 The second command disables ACPI.
 The third command instructs the system not to load the fuse driver.
-When finished, type **boot** to continue the boot process.
+When finished, type :command:`boot` to continue the boot process.

 **Example 5.6a: Sample Commands at the Boot Loader Prompt**
 ::